Tellurian Drama

 ----

-Installation view of Light of My World at Ginrei Kaikan, Fukuchiyama, Kyoto, Japan 2021.
+Installation view at Light of My World at Ginrei Kaikan, Fukuchiyama, Kyoto, Japan 2021.